mdn/content/files/en-us/web/css/cascade/index.md

 > **Note:** `!important` reverses the precedence of cascade layers.
 For this reason, rather than using `!important` to override external styles, import frameworks, third party styles, widget stylesheets, etc., into layers, demoting their precedence. `!important` should only be used sparingly, if ever, to guard required styles against later overrides, in the first declared layer.

-Styles that are transitioning take precendence over all important styles, no matter who or how they are declared.
+Styles that are transitioning take precedence over all important styles, no matter who or how they are declared.

 ## Complete cascade order